rackerlabs/docs-developer-blog/_posts/2018-12-12-aws-security-hub-overview.md

 ## Where to from here?

-As a PoC, this is interesting, but this is just a start.
-CloudWatch Events provides a broad selection of targets which enable a high degree of versatility.
+As a PoC, this is interesting, but this is merely a start.
+CloudWatch Events provides a broad selection of targets which enable a high degree of versatility, whether you want to push events to another system, generate a ticket in order to engage human specialists, or automate remediation.
 What can you accomplish?
 Sign up for the Security Hub preview and share your thoughts and experiences below.

+Something to watch is the extent to which the AWS Security Finding Format takes on a life of its own outside of AWS.
+Having been compelled to conform to a standard, does this development serve as a catalyst for further cooperation between vendors or the inspiration behind yet to be conceived OSS projects?
+There does not appear to have been much movement on Security Device Event Exchange and the Cisco extension [CICEE](https://www.cisco.com/c/en/us/td/docs/security/ips/specs/CIDEE_Specification.html?dtid=osscdc000283) in recent years, just perhaps this is the impetus which has been lacking.

 ## Resources